Frits Bernhard Mewengkang: Career

 Mewengkang became the dean of the faculty of engineering from 1977 until 1982.
 During his tenure, he oversaw the development of a long-term human resource development program, aimed at addressing the shortage of permanent faculty members.
 He also sent lecturers to pursue study abroad, especially to the United States, and brought in foreign lecturers to enhance the faculty's expertise.
 His second term as dean, which began in 1981, was cut short in 1982 as he was appointed as the inaugural director of the newly established University of Indonesia Polytechnic until 1983.

-After serving in a number of University of Indonesia posts, Mewengkang was appointed as the education and cultural attache at the Indonesian embassy in the Netherlands.
+After serving in a number of University of Indonesia posts, Mewengkang was appointed as the education and cultural attaché at the Indonesian embassy in the Netherlands.
 He returned to Indonesia following his appointment as the secretary of the Directorate General of Higher Education on 1 July 1992, replacing Oetomo Djajanegara from the Bogor Institute of Agriculture.
 He ended his tenure as directorate general secretary in 1994 and was replaced by Sudjarwadi.